-GuyLaine Charles is the founder of Charles Law, PLLC, a boutique law firm located in New York City.
+GuyLaine is the founder of Charles Law, PLLC, a boutique law firm located in New York City.
 Her clients include energy companies, institutional investors, hedge-funds, private equity funds, proprietary trading funds, and asset managers based in the United States and Canada.
 She advises on the negotiation and documentation of trading agreements including physical and financial over-the-counter derivative and commodities transactions through ISDA Master Agreements, the NAESB Gas Contract, and the Edison Energy Institute Master Agreement for electricity.

-GuyLaine has practiced law since 1995 and is admitted to the New York Bar and the Law Society of Upper Canada (the Ontario bar).
-Before founding Charles Law, she was a partner at Teigland-Hunt LLC and prior to that worked at other major firms in New York and Toronto.
-GuyLaine has presented at several ISDA conferences, provided ISDA tutorials for clients, and has been a guest lecturer at the University of Toronto Faculty of Law, the American University Washington College School of Law, the University of Pennsylvania School of Law, and Georgetown Law.
+GuyLaine has decades of experience practicing law and is admitted to the New York Bar and the Law Society of Ontario.
+Before founding Charles Law, she was a partner at a derivatives boutique and prior to that worked at Debevoise & Plimpton in New York and Torys in Toronto.
+GuyLaine has presented at several industry association conferences — including ISDA conferences — provided ISDA tutorials for clients, and has been a guest lecturer at the University of Toronto Faculty of Law, the American University Washington College School of Law, the University of Pennsylvania School of Law, and Georgetown Law.

-GuyLaine obtained a Bachelor’s Degree in Business Administration and a Law Degree from the University of Ottawa.
+GuyLaine obtained a degree in Business Administration and a Law degree from the University of Ottawa.
 She also holds a Master’s in Law from Dalhousie University.

 Marcel Chorel, B. Eng.
 (Electricity Fundamentals & Restructuring; Wind Energy Fundamentals; Renewable Energy Fundamentals)

-Marcel Chorel’s career in the electric utility industry has spanned over 40 years, and in that time he has been involved in almost every conceivable area: sales, planning, design, construction, operations, marketing and administration, and economic analysis.
+Marcel’s career in the electric utility industry has spanned over 40 years, and in that time he has been involved in almost every conceivable area: sales, planning, design, construction, operations, marketing and administration, and economic analysis.
 For a decade, Marcel worked for SaskPower Corporation before moving on to TransAlta Utilities.
 He rose to become the Director of Generation Planning and was Director of Land Administration at the time of his retirement.
-Since then Marcel has worked as a consultant and served on the Boards of Directors of a number of credit unions.
+Since then, Marcel has worked as a consultant and served on the Boards of Directors of a number of credit unions.